Skip to content

 Team Name

-Puts a team name into the logs.
+Adds a team name to the logs.

 Boat Number